jkhurdan/A11yTraining/CourseContent/images.md

 </ul>

 ### Creating good alt-text
 Our office has a training on <a href="https://rutgersconnect.sharepoint.com/:f:/r/sites/oit-digitalaccessibilitynetwork/Shared%20Documents/Trainings/2024-06-17-%20Image%20Guidelines?csf=1&web=1&e=ueBYZc"> how to create great alt-text </a>.
-To watch, if you are not already connected, <a href="https://outlook.office365.com/owa/digitalaccessibilitynetwork@oit.rutgers.edu/groupsubscription.ashx?action=join&source=Exchange&guid=e1beeb99-ab8b-40c7-98cf-c4127b8c5034"> Join our Digital Accessibility Network </a>.
+To watch, if you are not already connected, <a href="https://outlook.office365.com/owa/digitalaccessibilitynetwork@oit.rutgers.edu/groupsubscription.ashx?action=join&source=Exchange&guid=e1beeb99-ab8b-40c7-98cf-c4127b8c5034"> join our Digital Accessibility Network </a>.

 ## 1.2 Student provided with instrcutions/expectations on how to add alt-text to content they create.
 **Silver level**

-In many cases faculty may be using third-party software that allows students to create content in discussion forums, messages, etc. It's important that you are providing students with directions on how to make their content accessible.
+In many cases, faculty may be using third-party software that allows students to create content in discussion forums, messages, etc. It's important that you are providing students with directions on how to make their content accessible.

 Below is an example for the Canvas discussions thread